-Mel O’Callaghan’s solo show, Centre of the Centre, at UQ Art Museum has closed to the public in the wake of COVID-19.
-But the monograph which was published to mark the occasion remains accessible, and Art Guide is pleased to present Edward Scheer’s contribution in full.
-In this essay Sheer discusses the significance of performance in the multidisciplinary artist’s work.
+Mel O’Callaghan’s solo show, Centre of the Centre, at UQ Art Museum has recently reopened to the public, and is on view until January 2021.
+The essay below is from the monograph which was published alongside the exhibition.
+In this essay, Edward Scheer discusses the significance of performance in the multidisciplinary artist’s work.

 How to Keep Breathing: Mel O’Callaghan’s Rituals for the Anthropocene